Software for Communications, DTV, FM, LPTV

 is based on the International Telecommunications Union (ITU) rules and regulations.
 This is a significant propagation breakthrough that allows our

 Probe 4 to be used in tandem with our world-wide SRTM 03 arc-second digital terrain elevation database to predict signal coverage and interference in accordance with the ITU standards

 anywhere in the world.
 The ITU model can be used either as a contour method or grid/area system that uses colors to differentiate between signal levels, similar to the current Longley/Rice propagation model.

 For DTV analysis, Probe's optional DTV OET-69 module calculates the population and area of broadcast TV interference using the precise method prescribed by the FCC.

 Tabular signal level output is available for all methods including a complete array of tabular outputs in the Microsoft Excel format... thus facilitating importing to spread-sheets.
 Probe also includes a MapInfo input and output format so signal information can be exported to various GIS systems and geo-map data can be imported into Probe.

-For U.S. and Canada users, A detailed census block-level database
+For U.S. and users in other world locations, A detailed census block-level database

 is included which allows the tabulation of, county by county, ethnic demographics and household and population totals.
 In the coverage mode, Probe features a hot cursor that, when placed over a detail on the map, will display the coordinates, elevation, land-cover, signal levels or interference U/D at the cursor location.